Slow Business Processing

 }

-to asynchronously fetch HTTP results and return data.
-Other asynchronous clients can also be used, such as AsyncTcpConnection.
+This example uses theworkerman/http-clientclient to asynchronously fetch HTTP results and return data.
+You can also use other async clients such as AsyncTcpConnection.